TONG-H

 // updated

-return fun()// before update and unmount = componentWillUnmount and componentWillUpdate
+return fun()// componentWillUnmount and componentWillUpdate

 }, [id])